| CLASS ANNUAL |

 ball went into our basket the hall resounded with cheers.
 After all our

+effort to win this game we lost it, thus losing the pennant for the year.
 Our girls' team also worked hard this year but lost the pennant.
 However the opposing teams had a hard task to win a game from our girls, but they did it, so we lost both pennants for the year.
 This year the pupils not having a high standing in their studies were not allowed to play basket-ball until they brought their marks up.
 As a result some of the classes had no basket-ball teams this year.
 The first thing our class did in the way of athletics was to pick a volley-ball team to play a series of games with the J-I and J-II classes.
 Each team was to play three games.
 The team that won two out of the three games would have to play the other class.
 The J-II class won the series of games.
 The men and the boys played a series of volley-ball games which the men won.
 The J-III won the girls' pennant from the J-I girls.
 The J-II girls did not have a basket-ball team.
 No basket-ball games were played for the boys' basket-ball pennant as there were not enough boys in the Junior High School. |

-SCHOOL NOTES |
+| SCHOOL NOTES |

-A great many improvements have been made in the school since the beginning
+| A great many improvements have been made in the school since the beginning

 of this term. |

-School was started with a new system for school work.
+| School was started with a new system for school work.
 The J-III class was

 to have two new subjects, millinery and childrens' games and stories.
 The